JoaoCarvalhomcz/JoaoCarvalhomcz/README.md

 I'm open to new opportunities and collaborations.
 If you're seeking someone enthusiastic, skilled, and ready to tackle new challenges, feel free to reach out.
 Let's create something amazing together!

-Ensure you replace [Your Name] and the LinkedIn link with your actual details to maintain a professional and authentic profile.

 # Olá, sou João Carvalho! 🇧🇷